Indore Municipal Corporation

-Indore Municipal Corporation is the governing body of the city of Indore in the Indian state of Madhya Pradesh.
+Indore Municipal Corporation (IMC) is the governing body of the city of Indore in the Indian state of Madhya Pradesh.
 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure and public services.
 Members from the state's leading various political parties hold elected offices in the corporation.
 It is the richest Municipal corporation in terms of revenue generated in the state of Madhya Pradesh.

 History

-Due to lacked planned development in regards to facilities like water supply, drainage, sanitation and waste disposal, the first municipality was constituted in Indore in 1870 and Bakshi Khajan Singh was appointed the chairman.
+Due to lacked planned development in regards to facilities like water supply, drainage, sanitation and waste disposal, the first municipality was constituted in Indore in 1870 and Bakshi Khuman Singh was appointed the chairman.

 In 1906, Indore municipality started its own powerhouse and established a new water supply system from the Bilaoli water body.
 Then in 1912, municipality became the first city in India to have an elected municipal government responsible for the growth and welfare of the city.

 After independence, Indore city was included into Madhya Bharat and declared as the first category of municipality by the local government department of Madhya Bharat.
 In the year 1956, during the re-organisation of states, Indore was included in Madhya Pradesh and in the same year it was declared a Municipal Corporation.